The Ohio Star quilt block is another claaaasic pattern with an awesome history, amazing modern variations, and a few key tips from yours truly.

 Here’s What You Need to Know About the Ohio Star Quilt Before You Start Sewing:

 You can make a great Ohio Star Quilt block with a square ruler and rotary cutter (gotta love that simplicity.)
 But here’s two tips I have for Ohio Star Quilt block construction (Skimmers, this is where you tune in.)

 - Use the “Make ‘Em Big, Cut ‘Em Perfect” technique.
-Making your QST blocks bigger than you need and trimming them down to size will help you make all of your Ohio Star Quilt blocks perfectly uniform.
-The Ohio Star pattern leaves a lot of opportunity to be just a tiny bit off, which is why it’s just so much easier to make them big and follow step number two....
+Making the units for your blocks bigger than you need and trimming them down to size will help you make all of your Ohio Star Quilt blocks perfectly uniform.
+The Ohio Star pattern leaves a lot of opportunity to be just a tiny bit off, which is why it’s just so much easier to make everything a little larger and then follow step number two....

 - Trim them up right.
-After making your bigger-than-necessary QST squares, use a square ruler to determine the exact midpoint of your block, and align the middle ruler mark to the intersection of the seams in the exact center of your work.
+After making your bigger-than-necessary units, use a square ruler to get them nice and square.
 That’s it, y’all.
-Your diagonal 45-degree line will match the seams, and you’ll have a fricken awesome Ohio Star Quilt block!
-Oh and when trimming, don’t forget to flip and double check.
+Your diagonal 45-degree line on your square ruler should match the seams, and you’ll have a totally awesome Ohio Star Quilt block!

 When you have all nine units of your Ohio Star Quilt block ready, double check your placement.
 It’s always so easy to rotate one patch the wrong way… and if you did, it would haunt you forever.
 You know it would.
 So… double checking is faster than ripping!
 (I tend to learn that the hard way…)

 I would love to see some of your Ohio Star Quilt blocks!
 Link to your pics in the comments so we can check them out, and as usual, feel free to ask any questions.
 Happy sewing! xo